Happa1/unit1-2024/project/unit1/project1.md

 ```

 ## Withdrawal System
 My client requires a system to record withdrawal of cryptocurrency transaction easily.
-I thought about using a withdrawal system to accomplish this, using a csv file.
+I thought about using a withdrawal system to accomplish this, using if condition and open command csv file.

 If the user choose the option withdrawal after she login (menu_option==2).
 In line 2, I set variable date, to define today's date by using imported datetime.
 In line 3, I ask user to enter the description of withdrawal to record the purpose of deposit.